Key Highlights

 9. North Korea

-This country also does not allow dual citizenship, and another condition is when you have Korean citizenship, you would not be able to give it up.
+This country also does not allow dual citizenship; another condition is when you have Korean citizenship, you would not be able to give it up.

-The process of naturalisation can be considered a way to citizenship, and different policies are not mentioned by the authorities.
+The naturalisation process can be considered a way to citizenship, and the authorities do not mention different policies.

 10. Japan

-Japan's citizenship can be availed by an individual if the person has lived in the country for 5 years.
+An individual can avail Japan's citizenship if the person has lived in the country for 5 years.
 Japan holds one of the world's most powerful visas, which allows citizens to travel to 193 countries without a visa.

-Japan also does not allow dual citizenship and has a low language barrier, which means having a basic level of Japanese understanding.
+Japan also does not allow dual citizenship and has a low language barrier, which means having a basic Japanese understanding.

 11. United Arab Emirates